 A 30-feet outdoor grade LAN cable is included in the package.
-You can use max 320-feet LAN cable.
+You can use a max 320-feet LAN cable.
 Please use Cat5 or higher-grade LAN cable between the 4G router and PoE adapter.
 If you use the 4G router in the outdoor environment, an outdoor-grade LAN cable is recommended.

-There will be a distinct attenuation on the Ethernet signal when LAN cable is more extended than 160-feet.
+There will be a distinct attenuation on the Ethernet signal when the LAN cable is more extended than 160-feet.
 Please use a PoE extender when you need to send an Ethernet signal to more than 160-feet away.
 The PoE extender can give you an extra 320-feet distance.

-Connect LAN port on the PoE adapter to a computer or secondary router via LAN cable.
+Connect the LAN port on the PoE adapter to a computer or secondary router via LAN cable.
 You will get the Ethernet signal from the 4G router.
 Make sure to connect to the WAN port on the secondary router.
 The 4G router has turned on DHCP by default.
 Make sure your router or computer also turned on DHCP to obtain the IP address.

-To input the Internet signal to 4G router, connect the LAN port on the PoE adapter to the LAN port on the Internet router.
+To input the Internet signal to the 4G router, connect the LAN port on the PoE adapter to the LAN port on the Internet router.

 Log in to the 4G router admin.
 Go to

 WAN.
 Click the tab of

 Save & Apply.
 The WAN interface will be activated after receiving the Internet signal.